 The incarceration rate in the United States has been increasing dramatically since the 1970’s, sparking growing concerns about both the financial costs and human harms associated with having such a large portion of the population behind bars—and one that is disproportionately made up of members of racial and ethnic minority groups from low-income communities.
 The challenge that leaders in criminal justice face is how to reduce detention rates without increasing crime.
 Better yet, are there strategies that minimize both criminal activity and the prison population?

-Social programs and behavioral solutions that have shown remarkable results in reducing recidivism among youth exist already.
+Many social programs and behavioral solutions have shown remarkable results in reducing recidivism among youth.
 But these programs—and their results—vary widely across states and facilities.

 One such solution is Cognitive Behavioral Therapy (CBT), a framework that takes a practical approach to solving problems.
 CBT has demonstrated value for helping young people with involvement in the justice system slow down their thinking processes and make more deliberative decisions.
 Furthermore, when the Cook County Juvenile Temporary Detention Center (JTDC) in Chicago introduced CBT to the youth in its facility, it proved to dramatically reduce a young person’s chance of being readmitted after their release from detention.
 Naturally, we at ideas42 wanted to know what made the program stand out from other CBT models and how to share it with others who work with youth exposed to the criminal justice system.